In the beginning, we all feel like a fraud sometimes.

 Sometimes the labels you copy directly into your map from the book are more wordy than they need to be.
 Sure, the extra words add meaning or nuance, but they’re not required to understand the basic concepts.

-Look at each entry and consider how you can simplify it – try to rewrite it using fewer words.
+Look at each entry and consider how you can simplify it — try rewriting it using fewer, power words.

 For instance, I reduced “automatic stereotype behavior” to “stereotypes”, which is all that’s needed to set the context for the child branches.